Leading and Caring for Children

 Communicating Limits Convention

-I have built a convention in the sense of a normal way to deal, an expected norm of conduct, or a customary way of acting.
-This becomes part of the culture of a school or a family if the adults model it over and over again.
-The Communicating Limits Convention is a guide which I have found orders the kinds of things the leader says in dealing with a troublesome problem.
+I have built a convention in the sense of a normal procedure, an expected norm, a customary way of acting.
+A convention becomes part of the culture of a school or a family when it happens over and over again.
+The Communicating Limits Convention is a guide for consistency.
+Every time children hear the same thing first.
+Then another comment follows.
+Ignoring the adults becomes impossible.

-Ways to say things, ordered from very light, to light, to moderate, to firm:
+Here are 4 ways to do that—ordered from very light, to light, to moderate, to firm.

 1. Give Information